How to Trade

 However, does it stand up in comparison to other venues as an investment venue?

-Last year’s Motley Fool review indicates that, even at a tenth the market value, FTSE 100 companies offer nearly tripple the dividend yield of S&P500 companies; however, whereas the S&P has quadrupled in value since 2009, the FTSE has barely doubled.
+Last year’s Motley Fool review indicates that, even at a tenth the market value, FTSE 100 companies offer nearly tripple the A payment by a share issuer to a shareholder derived from the former’s profits. yield of S&P500 companies; however, whereas the S&P has quadrupled in value since 2009, the FTSE has barely doubled.
 It does little better against the DAX and the Nikkei.

 Some ascribe the FTSE’s weakness to the predominance of mining and energy stocks, compared to the DAX’s primarily manufacturing goods makeup.
 Unfortunately, the FTSE has little scope in attracting a wider range of sectors to the extent required in order to shift the weight.